 Goodwill represents the excess of the purchase price over fair value of identifiable net assets acquired from business acquisitions.
 Goodwill is not amortized, but is reviewed for impairment on an annual basis and between annual tests if indicators of impairment are present.
 The Company evaluates goodwill for impairment annually as of October 31 or more frequently when an event occurs or circumstances change that indicates the carrying value may not be recoverable.
 The Company has the option to assess goodwill for impairment by performing either a qualitative assessment or quantitative test.
-The qualitative assessment determines whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the quantitative test is not required to be performed.
-If the Company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the quantitative test is not perform the quantitative test.
-In the quantitative test, the calculated fair value of the reporting unit is compared to its book value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
+The qualitative assessment determines whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then the quantitative test is not required to be performed.
+If the Company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company is required to perform the quantitative test.
+In the quantitative test, the calculated fair value of the reporting unit is compared to its book value including goodwill.
+If the fair value of the reporting unit is in excess of its book value, the related goodwill is not impaired.
+If the fair value of the reporting unit is less than its book value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.